-Kansas House Votes in Favor of Medical Marijuana
+Kansas House votes in favor of medical marijuana

 The Kansas State Capitol’s fourth floor chamber was packed with members of the House, all looking to have their say in the debate on legalizing medical marijuana.

-In the mix were some for and others not 100 percent on board.
+In the mix were some for and others not 100% on board.

 After hours of debate and several amendments, the House voted in favor 79 to 42 in legalizing medical marijuana.

-Meanwhile State Representative Pat Proctor of Leavenworth County disagrees with the results.
-He feels this will truly hurt Kansas and his town of Leavenworth, who’s already battling drug and alcohol issues.
+Meanwhile, State Representative Pat Proctor of Leavenworth County disagrees with the results.
+He feels this will truly hurt Kansas and his town of Leavenworth, that’s already battling drug and alcohol issues.

 “I have a lot of compassion for the folks that are in need of marijuana to relieve the conditions they have; this is just not the way to bring it into our state.
 I have a lot of fears that we are bringing in this trojan horse of future use of recreational marijuana,” says Proctor.